 Are fishing boats or smaller boats for shore access included with the houseboat rental?

 No, but they are required.
 You can either bring your own boat, or rent one from us.
 Click here to see our rental fleet.

 Houseboats can tow up to 4 boats; however, remember, you are personally responsible for the tie-up, arrangement, and/or potential damages incurred.

 How is the kitchen equipped?

-Each kitchen has a refrigerator, freezer, stove, oven, and sink; and, of course, there is a gas grill on the deck.
+Each kitchen has a refrigerator, freezer, stove, oven, sink, and a gas grill on the deck.
 All houseboats have enough dishes, glassware, silverware, and steak knives for the number they accommodate.
-There are also pots, pans, utensils, and grill utensils—plenty of items to create a feast for your crew!
+There are also pots, pans, utensils, cutting board, and grill utensils—plenty of standard kitchen items to create a feast for your crew!

 How big is the refrigerator?

 The refrigerators on the 40', 42', 44', 50' and 54' houseboats have an 8 cu. ft. capacity with 2 cu. ft. freezers.
 The 55' and 60' Cruisers have side-by-side refrigerator/freezers, with approximate 9 cu. ft. refrigerator.
 The 65' Executive has two 8 cu. ft. refrigerators with freezers.
 All houseboats also have a 100 qt. cooler on the deck, perfect to store your soda and other beverages for quick access.